This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 My second tip for the Region of Murcia is to go!
 With a new airport serving cheap flights to the UK, and an incredible mix of history, excellent value food and drink, and the air of a Spanish destination not yet overrun with tourists, it provides a very different type of trip to your average city break.

-We were here to produce some videos for the Murcia tourism board, which I’ll drop in above for an overview of the Region of Murcia and below, I’ll give you some tips for a one week Murcia road trip route.
+We were here on a one week Spain itinerary to produce some videos for the Murcia tourism board, which I’ll drop in above for an overview of the Region of Murcia and below, I’ll give you some tips for a one week Murcia road trip route.

 While the coastline of Murcia, the Costa Cálida, will be a tempting call for beach lovers, if you head inland, you’ll discover thousands of years of history, culture and architecture, and that was exactly what we were here to explore.